-- 1. Conduct an inventory of how well have you achieved your objectives. - 2.
+- 1. Conduct an inventory of how well you have achieved your objectives. - 2.
 Decide whether to grade answers to the review questions, and/or the activity from the SAB.
 If you grade, establish a scoring rubric.
 Share with the students the specific criteria of the rubric. - 3.
-Chapter Test 3 assesses mastery of the standards and objectives. - 4.
+Chapter 3 Test assesses mastery of the standards and objectives. - 4.
 If you decide to have students create montages or dioramas, establish a scoring rubric for the project.